ShutdownRepo/dcshadow/README.md

 # Credits

+This project wouldn't have been possible without the immense help of [Alessandro Iandoli "MrAle98"](https://github.com/MrAle98), a talented researcher met during the development.
+Thank you Alessandro!

 Credits go to Benjamin Delpy and Vincent Letoux for the initial discovery, talks, and implementation in Mimikatz.

-This project wouldn't have been possible without the immense help of Alessandro Iandoli, a talented researcher met during the development.
-Thank you Alessandro!

 I'd like to thank Volker as well, who took part in the early development.